tianocore-docs/edk2-DscSpecification/1_introduction/11_overview.md

 **Compatible**

 The EDK II DSC format does not support EDK DSC format, nor can EDK tools be used to parse the EDK II DSC format files.
-The EDK II DSC Format must maintain backward compatibility for supporting existing EDK INF file formats.
-This means that the changes made to this specification do not require changes for standard INF files.

 **Simplified platform build and configuration**